-- 1. No examination (test, quiz, or combination of tests and quizzes) worth more than 20% of the final grade may be held in the last two weeks of class during the fall or spring terms. - 2.
-To ensure that students have the opportunity to correct, improve, adapt or build upon their understanding and skills, students' graded work must be made available to them before they are examined or reassessed on material directly dependent upon that work. - 3.
-In-class tests and examinations may not exceed the allotted class time. - 4.
+- No examination (test, quiz, or combination of tests and quizzes) worth more than 20% of the final grade may be held in the last two weeks of class during the fall or spring terms. - To ensure that students have the opportunity to correct, improve, adapt or build upon their understanding and skills, students' graded work must be made available to them before they are examined or reassessed on material directly dependent upon that work. - 3.
+Normally, any work assigned during the instructional period must be called due by the last day of classes.
+Where a final project, performance, essay, takehome examination or other demonstration of learning constitutes a final assessment, that assessment must not be called due any sooner than the date and time of the final examination scheduled by the Registrar and no later than the last day of the final exam period. - 4.
+Normally, in-class tests or examinations must be scheduled to be written during class meeting time and may not exceed the allotted class time.
+Tests or examinations may be held outside of class meeting time if in a University testing centre or through an online Learning Management System.
+However, musical performance examinations may be scheduled after the last day of classes with consent of the student and only if noted in the course outline. - Course examinations may not be scheduled and assessments may not be called due during a term

+- break.
+The University testing centres will not schedule exams for any University of Lethbridge courses during a term break. - 6.
 Final examinations may not normally exceed three hours.
-Instructors who want to hold a final exam exceeding three hours must submit a request to the Dean or Dean's Designate of the Faculty that is offering the course.
+Instructors who want to hold a final exam exceeding three hours must submit a request to the Dean of the Faculty or School that is offering the course.
 If approved, the Dean's Office will submit the request to the Registrar's Office for timetabling.
 Any overlap with a subsequent exam may require that the longer exam be moved.
-Students must be able to take advantage of scheduled breaks between exam time slots.

-- 5. Final examinations must be held on the date set by the Registrar.
+Students must be able to take advantage of scheduled breaks between exam time slots. - 7.
+Final examinations must be held in accordance with the date, time and location set in the final exam schedule published by the Registrar's Office.
 In the case of final examinations written in the testing centre, examinations may be opened on or after the first day of the scheduled examination period.
-Test centre examinations must be scheduled for completion no earlier than the day scheduled by the Registrar and no later than the last day of the final examination period. - 6.
-Normally any work assigned during the instructional period must be called due by the last day of classes.
-Where a final project, performance, essay, take-home examination or other demonstration of learning replaces a scheduled final examination, the work may not normally be called due any sooner than the date and time of the final examination scheduled by the Registrar and no later than the last day of the final examination period.
-However, musical performance examinations may be scheduled after the last day of classes with consent of the student. - 7.
-Students who cannot write final examinations for reasons beyond their control may request alternative scheduling from the Dean.
+Test centre examinations must be scheduled for completion no earlier than the day indicated in the final exam schedule and no later than the last day of the final examination period. - Students who cannot write final examinations for reasons beyond their control may request alternative scheduling from the Dean.
 Upon the Dean's approval, instructors will be authorized to arrange rescheduled final examinations.
 Instructors may only assign an Incomplete in the course with prior approval from the Dean's office (for more information, see I - Incomplete, p.
-37). - 8.
+53). - 9.
 No student shall be expected to write three consecutive final examinations in 24 hours in the scheduled final examination period and, in such cases, it is the student's responsibility to request an accommodation from the Dean.
 The instructor associated with the second examination is the one who would normally be expected to accommodate the need for a rescheduled examination for such a student.